noazark/alonso/README.md

 Alonso quickly and quietly pass along your local log files to a central server for long term storage and indexing.
 It is designed to collect logs from all your different operating environments (development through to production) so you can have a context for where events have — and are currently — taken place.
 This probably isn't a one size fits all solution, I'm developing it selfishly for internal use.

+## *Alpha Warning*

+Yep, this is an early version, use with caution.
+At this *very* moment, nothing works.
+Eventually I'll try and support a list of features, until then, have fun.

 ## Design

 ### Harvester